Monotom89/HowFarIsIt/README.md

 To Do

-- add space below footer

 ------------

 Known Bugs

-- site needs to be refreshed.
-Javascript not loading??
+- site needs to be refreshed